 - ILS-Z603: Encoded Archival Description (with Juliet L. Hardesty).
 Spring 2019.

 - COLL-X250: Academic Editing & Publishing.
 Fall 2016 (Second Eight Weeks).

 Nick served as co-facilitator of the DLF Digital Library Pedagogy Working Group from 2018 to 2020 and has served on the program planning committees of the Digital Library Federation and the Joint Conference on Digital Libraries since 2017.

-Prior to joining the Libraries, Nick held the position of Music Librarian for Audio and Digital Services at the University of South Carolina.
-He earned his Bachelor of Music at the Peabody Institute of the Johns Hopkins University, and also holds a Master of Music from Indiana University Bloomington and a Master of Science in Information Studies from the University of Texas at Austin (2010).
+Originally from Frederick, Maryland, Nick held the position of Music Librarian for Audio and Digital Services at the University of South Carolina from 2011 to 2012.
+He earned his Bachelor of Music at the Peabody Institute of the Johns Hopkins University (2004), and also holds a Master of Music from Indiana University Bloomington (2006) and a Master of Science in Information Studies from the University of Texas at Austin (2010).
 Prior to his library career, Nick performed as Second Clarinet of the West Virginia Symphony Orchestra from 2006 to 2008.

 Nick is making IU's unique collections accessible to students, faculty, researchers, and the community through digitization and digital library services developed using open source software.
 He is passionate about lowering barriers to using digital library technology through outreach, instruction, and consultation.